emperorbj/lendsqr-fe-test/README.md

 ## Features
-- Login Page: Users can enter their credentials to log in.
+- **Login Page**: Users can enter their credentials to log in.
-- Dashboard: Displays user data, navigation, and other relevant information.
+- **Dashboard**: Displays user data, navigation, and other relevant information.
-- User Details Page: Provides detailed information about a specific user, including personal information, employment details, social media accounts, and guarantors.
+- **User Details** Page: Provides detailed information about a specific user, including personal information, employment details, social media accounts, and guarantors.

 ## WHY THIS PROJECT IS IMPORTANT

-- User Management: Simplifies the process of managing user data.
+- **User Management**: Simplifies the process of managing user data.
-- Data Organization: Organizes user data in a structured and easily accessible way.
+- **Data Organization**: Organizes user data in a structured and easily accessible way.
-- Enhanced User Experience: Provides a clean and intuitive interface for users to interact with the application.
+- **Enhanced User Experience**: Provides a clean and intuitive interface for users to interact with the application.
 ## TECH STACK

 - **React**: JavaScript library for building user interfaces.